DrunkCodes/Yelp-Lead-Gen/README.md

 ## Limitations & tips

-• High concurrency may exhaust proxy bandwidth—start with 10–15 and adjust.
+• Very high concurrency may exhaust proxy bandwidth or trigger blocks—keep it in the 3–5 range.
 • CAPTCHA pages cause immediate fail unless a solver is plugged in.
 • Email discovery depends on public availability; corporate sites that hide emails behind forms will return `null`.
 • Respect **robots.txt** – the actor fetches it first and will terminate if access is disallowed.